cpiker/deimos.cdf/README.md

 }
 ```

-This pack does not supply libcdf.so or cdf.dll you'll have to install
+The deimos.cdf package does not supply libcdf.so or cdf.dll you'll have
-those on your own.
-On linux it best to install these directly into
+to install those on your own.
+On Linux it best to install these directly
-`/usr/local` instead of `/usr/local/cdf` as the sub-directory "cdf"
+into `/usr/local` instead of `/usr/local/cdf` as the sub-directory "cdf"
 is not automatically searched by the linker.

 After you have installed libcdf.so / cdf.dll, build your project using: